 At the core of the fortwo cabrio is the 'tridion' safety cell made of high strength steel.
 The visible area of this cell has been profiled for a sporty look.
 This provides the smart with good crash protection despite its diminutive size.
 There's also additional underbody reinforcement to help with the removal of the roof.
 Speaking of the roof, the 'tritop' soft top can be opened like a giant sunroof at any speed.
 For the full open air experience, you can remove the remaining roof bars and stow them in the boot, something rivals such as the Fiat 500C can't offer.
 Despite the opening roof, the rear screen is made of glass and is heated.
 Inside is the same funky interior we've come to expect from the regular fortwo.
 This means a fabric topped dashboard that, like the rest of the interior, can be had in a variety of colours.
 At first glance everything seems pretty well put together, although further inspection reveals quite a bit of cheap plastic in certain areas.
 At least the additional width of the third generation car means you won't be bumping elbows with your passenger.

-There are three trim levels on offer to smart fortwo cabrio EQ customers - 'pulse premium', 'prime exclusive' and 'edition 1'.
-The base 'pulse premium' version costs around £21,620, once the government's generous £2,500 Plug-in car grant is taken into account.
-That's quite a lot for something this size, but you might struggle to think of any small cabrio all-electric direct competitors.
+There are two trim levels on offer to smart fortwo cabrio EQ customers - 'premium' and 'exclusive'.
+The base 'premium' version costs just over £24,000.
+That's quite a lot for something this size, but you might struggle to think of many small cabrio all-electric direct competitors.
+The Fiat 500 Convertible is the main one, but that costs way over £30,000.
 With the "smart control" app that comes with the car, lots of electric drive information can be accessed via smartphone, tablet or PC and functions such as pre-entry climate control or intelligent charging can be conveniently controlled remotely.
 This improved model has more operating options than its predecessor.
 For example, two programmable departure times mean that intelligent charging and pre-entry climate control do not always need to be re-set for frequent journeys.
 Options include a 'winter package' with a heated steering wheel and the 'electric drive design' package that gives the vehicle an expressive look with tridion safety cell and door mirror caps painted in exclusive electric green.
 There's also the smart BRABUS tailor made individualisation programme for more bespoke wishes.
 Were I a purchaser, I'd want to talk to my smart retailer about the cost of adding a wall charging box at home to decrease the total charging time from seven to six hours.

 Once you've found the upfront list price of this car, the savings just keep coming.
 So there are no road tax charges to pay, no congestion charges, no bridge tolls, very low maintenance costs, tiny company car tax levies and only the cost of your electricity to pay, variable of course based on your supplier and the time of day you charge.
 The 96-cell lithium-ion battery is coupled with a - now standard - 22 kW on-board charger, meaning that charging can take less than 40 minutes (from 10 to 80% charge) using a rapid charger, and can be charged in less than six hours using a home wall box.
 To give you some idea of electricity costs here, smart reckons that owners will be shelling out an average of between £1.60 to £2.40 in electricity charges every sixty miles or so, meaning that 6,000 miles would cost you only around £250 in 'fuel'.
 And, as long as you're buying your electricity from a renewable source, a warm and fuzzy green conscience comes as part of the deal.
 There's a three year warranty as standard, which you can extend to five years if you wish.
 With the "smart control" app, the charging process can be conveniently monitored remotely, the app also including many more functions such as intelligent charging.